junh1024/junh1024-Documents/Games/EV Nova Guide.md

 If you want to start a particular storyline, see the excellent guide at https://www.arpia.be/walkthrough/ to see the mission requirements.

 If you're ever in federation space a you're being chased by federation ships but don't think you've done anything wrong , it's time to head to auroran space.
-This really confused me the first time i encountered this situation.
+This really confused me the first time I encountered this situation.

 If you have a mission to land on a hostile planet, they will waive the bribe and let you land anyway.
 But you generally can't choose the locations of missions, unless it's the Sigma deliveries.
 Those always end on Earth.